Tutorial

 </div>

-Now there is functionality for both downloading the sample file and upload it back.
+Now there is functionality for both downloading the sample file and uploading it back.

 Step 3: Extend the Importer Module